Why did we build our own abattoir?

 - we put in extra care with respect to how we cut our meat and present it, wrapped in traditional brown paper

-Our dedication to supporting ‘’all things local’ is evident throughout the store, from the chicken & pork we source, to the breads, produce, and dairy.
+Our dedication to supporting ‘’all things local’ is evident throughout the store, from the chicken and pork we source, to the breads, produce, and dairy.
 Our reputation is very important to us, so we strive to only carry consistently fresh products and place great importance on excellent customer service.

 What is your aging process?
 What makes your meat different than, say, beef from Alberta?